krakenlake/vmon/README.md

 ## Features
 - hex and ASCII monitor
 - disassembler with hex and decimal output
-- currently disassembles RV32/64IMA opcodes
+- currently disassembles RV32/64IMA instructions
-- (some) pseudo opcodes supported
+- (some) pseudo instructions supported
-- can be built for RV32I or RV64I targets
+- can be built for RV32 or RV64 targets
 - runs in QEMU or on RISC-V hardware
 - runs bare-metal or can be called from outside
 - terminal I/O via UART